Edirom/edirom-web-components/README.md

 Further conceptual and technical information can be found on the [submodule page of the component](https://edirom.github.io/edirom-web-components-demonstrator/edirom-verovio-renderer/).

-## Edirom Openseadragon
+## Edirom Image Viewer

-This web component displays IIIF tile sources using openseadragon library..
-It can be tested here, external interaction with the component is demonstrated by HTML forms: [demo page](https://github.com/Edirom/edirom-openseadragon)
+This web component displays IIIF tile sources using openseadragon library.
+It can be tested here, external interaction with the component is demonstrated by HTML forms: [demo page](https://github.com/Edirom/edirom-image-viewer)

-Further conceptual and technical information can be found on the [submodule page of the component](https://edirom.github.io/edirom-web-components-demonstrator/edirom-openseadragon/).
+Further conceptual and technical information can be found on the [submodule page of the component](https://edirom.github.io/edirom-web-components-demonstrator/edirom-image-viewer/).